rafastern/Dryland_PV_vs_afforestation/Readme.md

 # Dryland PV vs. afforestation

-Code and data related to our article on dryland PV and afforestation.
+Code and data related to our article on dryland PV and afforestation (see citation below).
+The repository is organised as follows:

+  - Code: Contains subfolders for 4 main parts, with calculations of:
+    1) Calibration of UAV radiation measurements to the Eddy Covariance system mast
+	2) Sensible heat flux and aerodynamic resistance
+    3) The break-even time (BET) for our forest and PV sites
+	4) The temperate and tropical zones' BET
+  - Data: Related to subfolders 2-4 of code above

 ## Code dependencies